-Non-Graduate Status
+Non-Degree Status

-Non-degree status allows students to enroll in graduate courses to earn graduate credit for professional certifications or professional development activities in their chosen field.
+Non-degree graduate student status allows enrollment in graduate courses to earn graduate credit for professional certifications or professional development activities in their chosen field.
 These students must have earned a baccalaureate or other advanced degree from an accredited college or university.
-Students may be admitted with non-degree status with the approval of the Dean of the Graduate and Adult Education and the faculty in the selected program.
-Students granted non-degree status are not eligible for Stafford Loans.
+Students may be admitted with non-degree status with the approval of the Dean of the College in which the program in housed.
+Students granted non-degree graduate student status are not eligible for Stafford Loans.